Dan Andriano

-Daniel Michael Andriano (born June 27, 1977) is an American singer, songwriter and musician.
-He is best known as the co-lead vocalist and bassist of the punk rock band Alkaline Trio, with whom he has recorded nine studio albums to date.
+Daniel Michael Andriano (born June 27, 1977) is an American musician.
+He is best known as the co-lead vocalist and bassist of the punk rock band Alkaline Trio; though not a founding member, he has appeared on every studio album to date.

-Andriano also records solo material under the name Dan Andriano in the Emergency Room and has released two solo albums to date, Hurricane Season (2011) and Party Adjacent (2015).
-Since February 2019, he has played bass with the rock supergroup The Damned Things.
+Andriano also records solo material under the names Dan Andriano in the Emergency Room and has released two solo albums to date, Hurricane Season (2011) and Party Adjacent (2015).
+In 2019, he played bass with the rock supergroup The Damned Things.

 Early bands

 In 1993, he and several friends from the Elgin area formed the punk-ska band Slapstick, with Andriano playing bass and contributing backing vocals.
 He would remain a member through the release of two full-length albums (Lookit! and a self-titled compilation) until the group's breakup in 1996.
 After the breakup he and two other ex-members of Slapstick formed the band Tuesday, which released an EP, Early Summer, in 1997 and a full-length album, Freewheelin, later that year.